I Can Camp!

 What should I bring?

 We provide the tent, air mattresses, firewood, cook stove, cook gear and most other basic camping equipment.
 You need to bring your own sleeping bags or bedding, groceries, and personal items.
-(Check out our handy packing lists down below!)
+We'll send you a packing list after you sign up for a program.

 How do I register?